Mehedi-MHS/plugins01/README.md

 Hello awesome developer,
 This is a JavaScript plugin for creating datatable.
-Here i have used pure JavaScript,no use of jQuery.
+Here i have used pure JavaScript,not used jQuery.